 Fire ash is acidic, which can slowly corrode the walls of your pit.
 Shovel them regularly to avoid long-term damage.
 Use a shovel to collect ash in a metal bucket and let them sit for several days before disposing of them — ashes can retain heat for days after a fire, posing a potential fire hazard.
-If you are a gardener, scatter them over your flower beds.
+If you are a gardener, mix the wood ash with mulch over your flower beds.
 Ashes are great sources of lime and potassium.

 2. Consider Your Fuel

 Although it’s tempting, resist the urge to burn any trash.
 Burned garbage can release harmful toxins that harm both your lungs and the surface of your pit.
 Fire accelerants are dangerous and can discolor or damage your pit.
 For safe fires and a long-lasting pit, burn mature, split wood.